lit-mod-viz/middlemarch-critical-histories/papers/spring2017-middlemarch-paper/spring2017-middlemarch-paper.md

 We began this project curious to see what quotation practices would look like at a scale beyond that which mere mortals can perceive, and approached the results not with hypotheses but with questions.
 Which parts of a given literary text have been quoted most frequently?
 Which parts haven't?
 Have these patterns changed over time?
 Can we detect a life-cycle for certain passages which rise and fall in popularity over time?
 Can this be connected to major movements within the field (e.g. feminist criticism, deconstruction) or even to a specific critic?
 How do large-scale patterns relate to an individual scholar's freedom, choices and disciplinary pressures?

 George Eliot's novel *Middlemarch* struck us as a rich test case for these questions.
 Its first chapter compares the heroine's outstanding qualities to the way a Bible quotation stands out within a piece of journalism, and the novel itself repeatedly thematizes more abstract questions of how a whole can be made up of heterogeneous parts, including elements drawn in from elsewhere (the newcomer Lydgate's struggle to find a place within the local community, for instance). [find pithier quotation].
-Moreover, as Leah Price's work has shown, *Middlemarch* was quoted with exceptional intensity from the moment of publication, starting with anthologizers of the time who extracted the novel's eminently quotable aphorisms into books such as *Wise, Witty and Tender Sayings of George Eliot* (even including, ironically enough, a plea against decontextualized wisdom such as: ".........").
+Moreover, as Leah Price's work has shown, *Middlemarch* was quoted with exceptional intensity from the moment of publication, starting with anthologizers of the time who extracted the novel's eminently quotable aphorisms into books such as *Wise, Witty and Tender Sayings of George Eliot*.

 *Middlemarch* is also ideal for our purposes on practical grounds.
 Firstly, its canonical status within studies of English literature ensured the availability of a large sample of articles.
 Secondly, its length: unlike short hyper-canonical works such as a Shakespeare sonnet, where every word is likely to have been quoted many times, novels in general, and long novels in particular, pose more acute problems for quotation, where a small part has to stand for a much larger whole.
 We were curious to examine how scholars allocate their attention when they can only quote a small fraction of the work they're discussing.
 Quotation here demands, to use a phrase of Eliot's, an "eminently discriminating selection" ["Historic Guidance", that notebook essay on Comte, @EliotMoreLeavesGeorge1966, 373].
 Finally, on a practical level, *Middlemarch* occupies a sweet spot of being out of copyright, which facilitates acquiring a digital text, and yet not so old as to raise linguistic problems such as variant spellings.
 It also has a relatively straightforward editorial history, so that we haven't had to keep track of multiple versions.
 [Include more reflection on Middlemarch as a work that is both canonically quoted and also frequently referenced as its own unit]